 I should have thrown it away.
 I should have thrown it into the jungle and started running.
 If he'd caught me, maybe it would have been a fair fight, at least.

 I want them to take it back a minute or so.
 I want to hear my father say my name again.
 I'm sure I will, as soon as the whole thing has played through.
 He will say Oh, Peeta, and then he will die screaming.
-I will never hear his voice again.
+I'll never hear his voice again.
 There will be no more stories of his grandfather's grandfathers, told over a flour-strewn kneading table.
 I'll never find out why he and Mom... were.
 My gentle, romantic father and my cold mother, with her occasional nuclear flare-ups.
-I never understood them together, how the interplay between them created my brothers and me in a million different ways, and I never will now.
+I never understood them together, how the interplay between them created my brothers and me in a million different ways, and now I never will.

 There is a chime, and the elevator door opens.
 I don't look up.
 It's not like I can control who comes and goes.